tphummel/blog/content/posts/five-good-books.md

 ## Conclusion

-For me, these five books form an braided rope of practices, methods, and mantras to build a fulfilling career and life.
+For me, these five books form an interwoven rope of practices, methods, and mantras to build a fulfilling career and life.

   [0]: https://en.wikipedia.org/wiki/Getting_Things_Done